TahirRiaz/terralense-example-eval/conditionals/README.md

 ## Testing Checklist

-When analyzing these files, Terralense should:
+When analyzing these files, Terralens should:

 - [ ] Evaluate ternary conditional expressions
 - [ ] Handle nested conditionals